jackyzha0/quartz/content/notes/we dont know our needs.md

 ---
-title: we don't know our needs
+title: we dont know our needs
 date: 2022-05-20
 lastmod: 2022-05-20
 ---